orestisV-admie/HIRO-template/README.md

 A package will be available at `https://github.com/<workspace>/<project>/releases/` and pypi.org.

 ## Act
-You can run your GitHub Actions locally using https://github.com/nektos/act.
+[Act](https://github.com/nektos/act) allows you to run your GitHub Actions locally (e.g., for developing tests)

 Usage example:
 ```bash